YoubetDao/Blockchain-Technology-and-Application-Notes-2018/BTC/Accounts.md

 Two types of accounts exist in the Ethereum system:
 1. Externally Owned Accounts: Controlled by user's public-private key pairs, these accounts have a `balance` and a `nonce`.
-2. **Smart Contract Accounts**: In addition to balance and nonce, there are code and storage
+2. **Smart Contract Accounts**: In addition to `balance` and `nonce`, there are code and storage.
     - An address is returned when a contract is created, allowing calls to be made to it.
 During these calls, the code remains unchanged, but the state is altered.
+    - Contract Accounts can't initiate a transaction on their own, all transactions must be initiated by external accounts.
+    - Contract Accounts also have a `nonce`, which records the number of times the contract has been invoked.
     - A contract can call another contract.

-    - Contract Accounts also have a `nonce`, which records the number of times the contract has been invoked.
-    - Contract Accounts can't initiate a transaction on their own, all transactions must be initiated by external accounts.
+## Why Account-Based Ledger?
+Bitcoin supports account changes with each transaction, but Ethereum is designed to support smart contracts, where the parties involved in the contract require clear and relatively stable accounts.
+Especially for contract accounts, maintaining a stable state is necessary.